loicbelec/pitgun/docs/journal.md

 ### Objective

 This chapter introduces a new processor, `FormulaProcessor`, capable of:
-1. Parsing an AST structure (pre-computed or loaded from .bolt files later).
+1. Parsing an AST structure.
-2. Extracting dependent channels from the incoming EventBatch.
+2. Extracting dependent channels from the incoming `EventBatch`.
 3. Evaluating the expression with the sample values available at each timestamp.
 4. Outputting a new channel into the batch (e.g., "power_engine").
 5. Integrating smoothly with the pipeline manifest (declarative runtime).